-The FY2017 and FY2018 guidelines were developed for grantees that wish to apply for continuation funding for the period July 1, 2016-June 30, 2018.
-Please note that this is a two-year funding cycle.
+The FY2019 - FY2021 guidelines were developed for grantees that request to apply for new and continuation funding for the period July 1, 2018-June 30, 2021.
+Please note that this is a three-year funding cycle.

 These Program Guidelines provide guidance to aid applicants in determining eligibility, developing the itemized budget and budget narrative, and completing other related forms, including service delivery targets.
 Using the guidance presented in this document, applicants should be able to efficiently and effectively prepare complete applications.